MooersLab/latextips/README.md

 I can compile to PDF at a book with 1000 pages assemble from 400 individual documents, a table of contents, bibliography, and index in about a minute on Overleaf.com.
 The same operation takes several minutes on my local computer.
+A template for a daily logbook or diary for 2023 can be found [here](https://github.com/MooersLab/diary2023inLaTeX).

 ### main.tex for books